First-Gen College Students

 Making the Most of Your College Experience - November 2021

-Finding Mentors and Building Academic & Professional Relationships - November 2021
+Finding Mentors and Building Academic and Professional Relationships - November 2021

 Connecting Your Lived Experiences to Career Success as a 1st Generation Student - November 2022